-Are you keen to improve your salon’s social media engagement?
+Keen to improve your salon’s social media engagement?

-Silly question.
 Of course you are.

 An old marketing trick recycled

 Posing headlines as a question in adverts and leaflets is an old marketing trick to generate attention, interest and curiosity.
 Marketers and copywriters have long recommended you use questions to grab your readers’ attention.

 But does this marketing tip work in our social media driven age?